rateebyehya/cat_and_dog_classification/README.md

 With deep learning, it is suggested that machine classifiers can score above 80% accuracy in this task, leaving CAPTCHA in danger of being cracked by deep learning networks.

 # Check the Report for More
+Check the report for full analysis.
+You can find it in the repository.